microsoft/mona-saas/docs/developerguide.md

 # Testing Mode
 Running Mona in test mode allows you to ensure your configuration is done properly before you go live.
-When you are in test mode you cannot hanndle new incoming subscriptions
+When youre in testing mode, the different test URLs are in the admin center.
+Your test mode subscriptions are stored in blob storage in a test "cache".
+The test landing page can only be accessed if you belong to the admin tenant in initial set up.
+You have to know the GUID of the original test subscription to be able to access the Webhook.

 # Integration